MegaRockLabs/smart-account-auth/README.md

 let id = cred.id();

 if cred.is_cosmos_derivable() {
-    // wull be using passed hrp if available or the default let cosmos_address = cred.cosmos_address(deps.api);
+    // will be using passed hrp if available or the default let cosmos_address = cred.cosmos_address(deps.api);
 }

 ```

 # Typescript